 - Reduce the racial and ethnic disparities in our legal system.

 If you have questions, ideas, or comments to share with the implementation team, please share your perspective using this Community Voice Form.
 The implementation team will review comments received from this form during our weekly meetings.
 Once this program is sustainably launched, we will turn toward implementation of other elements of the legal system section of the strategic plan.

 Schools Implementation Team

-This team will be working collaboratively to bring whole school Restorative Practices to APS by developing detailed, data informed proposals, including budgets, timelines, asset-framed statements of opportunities and benefits.
+This team is currently working collaboratively to bring whole school Restorative Practices to APS by developing detailed, data informed proposals, including budgets, timelines, asset-framed statements of opportunities and benefits.

 Community Implementation Team

 The Restorative Arlington Community Implementation Team will be developing proposals for bringing Restorative Practices to the Arlington community including: virtual and in-person facilitation of conversations around topics of important community interest and/or incidents of conflict or harm as well as timelines, budgets, clear deliverables, proposed sources of funding, communication plans, and data driven statement of opportunities and benefits.

 We are looking for a diverse team of community members who are interested in engaging in important conversations and addressing harm and conflict.
 Apply to Join the Team!